Top

 Modifying a North Carolina Child Support Agreement

-The changes used as the basis for requesting modification must still be significant, and they must be considered likely to last for an extended period of time.
+The changes used as the basis for requesting modification must still be significant, and they must be considered likely to last for an extended period.
 A judge is the final arbiter of this.
-That’s why, it is imperative that ex-spouses never depart from the terms of their original agreement until a judge signs off on the modification request.
-Even if the ex-spouses are on reasonably good terms—even if the one receiving the support payments is understanding of the need for a smaller amount—the right course of action is still to simply let the modification process play itself out.
-And we’re here to help in that regard.
+Ex-spouses must never depart from the terms of their original agreement until a judge signs off on the modification request.
+Even if the ex-spouses are on reasonably good terms—even if the one receiving the support payments understands the need for a smaller amount—the right course of action is still to let the modification process play itself out simply.
+And we're here to help in that regard.

 "After the call not only was I treated with kindness and respect, I was totally confident that Attorney Roupas could handle my case!"